 Clicking on an individual credit memo in the list will open a new window with all the credit memo details.

 The credit memo itself looks nearly identical to an invoice.
-You can see specific options on how to use a credit memo by referring to the Invoice Detail portion of this manual.
+However, you can see specific options on how to use a credit memo by referring to the Invoice Detail portion of this manual.

 One major difference between an invoice and a credit memo is that the Payment button at the bottom has been replaced with a Credit Options button.
-Here you have a couple of different options on how to handle the credit memo.
+So, here you have a couple of different options on how to handle the credit memo.

 - Apply To Invoice tab – this tab displays a list of all open invoices for the customer.
 By clicking the Select button to the right of an invoice, iPoint will automatically apply the credit to that invoice, reducing the balance due on the invoice.
-For larger credit memos, you can apply the balance to multiple invoices by clicking multiple Select buttons.
+In addition, you can apply the balance to multiple invoices for larger credit memos by clicking multiple Select buttons.

 - You can partially apply a credit balance to an invoice by selecting the invoice and then adjust the Amount to Apply From Credit memo field to reflect the desired amount.